Simply Expand Your Reach as a Hospice

 Let me share some numbers.
 Let's say on any given month, we would have around 400 New Bereaved Family Members and on average only 140 would get the mailings since we limited pre-printed newsletters to POA(power of attorney), spouses or parents.

-Thats $1,896.80 just to provide service to those 140 Newly Bereaved for a year, not including envelops, ink for printing labels and the time coordinating volunteers or staff to process the monthly mailing.
+These examples do not including envelops, ink for printing labels and the time coordinating volunteers or staff to process the monthly mailing.